ursatile/css4eng/202-the-css-color-model.md

 The hash `#` indicates it's a colour code, and it's followed by six hexadecimal digits , `02`, `46`, then `ac`.

 * `02` in decimal is 2, which is practically zero, so our colour has almost no red in it.
-* `46` in decimal is 70, which is very roughly a quarter of 255, so we've got a bit of green.#
+* `46` in decimal is 70, which is very roughly a quarter of 255, so we've got a bit of green.
-* `ac` in decimal is 172, which is quite a lot,
+* `ac` in decimal is 172, which is quite a lot of blue

+so that